floydspace/effect-presentations/scripts/02-effect-typescript-that-scales.md

 Thats why Effect uses doesn't use methods. each effect module consists of many of top level functions, if you dont use one, your bundler will throw it away at build time.

-And if you want to make your own custom functions, you can easily.
+This means when making your own custom functions, its easy.
 No prototype modification neccessary.

 And with pipe the code comes out looking pretty similar to a traditional chained method approach.